shubham1436/insightedge-flight-delay-demo/article/article.md

 test_rdd.coalesce(1, True).saveAsTextFile(...)
 ```

-2. During second job we will convert flight data into LabeledPoint.
-For this we will store integer representations of origin, destination and carrier in the data grid.
+2. During the second job we will convert flight data into LabeledPoint so we will need to store integer representations of origin, destination and carrier in the data grid.
 ```python
 all_flights_rdd = text_rdd.map(lambda r: Utils.parse_flight(r))